 Thank you, Allison, for allowing me to share your story!

-I also recommend The Secret To Turning A Toddler’s “No!”
+AND I recommend The Secret To Turning A Toddler’s “No!”
 Into A “Yes!” and What To Say Instead Of “NO!” – Six Ways To Gain Your Child’s Co-operation by Lisa Sunbury, Regarding Baby

 Your Self–Confident Baby by Magda Gerber and Allison Johnson